dojo/docs/dojox/widget/AutoRotator.rst

 reverse              boolean  Causes the rotator to rotate in reverse order.
 The default value is "false".
 ===================  =======  ======================================================================

-The AutoRotator follows the same general Guidelines as the `dojox.widget.Rotator <dojox/widget/Rotator>`_.
+The AutoRotator follows the same general Guidelines as the :ref:`dojox.widget.Rotator <dojox/widget/Rotator>`.

 ========